 It’s a great opportunity to connect.
-You may think: “A video is not easy!”, but honestly, it doesn’t need to be complicated or perfect.
+You may think: “A video is not easy!”, but actually, it doesn’t need to be complicated or perfect.
 A genuine video can have more impact than a technically perfect one.
 Most phone cameras are ok to make your first 30-60 second video.

 Present yourself, give visitors an impression of your personality and let them know what you help with, and give them a call to action.
 Seeing a person “live” makes a big difference!

 What are you going to do to increase engagement on your website?
 Do you have a strategy?